danrlu/nextflow_cheatsheet/README.md

 ### Print - debugger's best friend
-The hardest error to debug (assuming one is familiar with bioinformatics tools) is often channels structure TnT
+The hardest error to debug (assuming one is familiar with bioinformatics tools) is often channel structure TnT
 - To print a channel, use `.view()`.
 It's especially useful to resolve `WARN: Input tuple does not match input set cardinality declared by process`.
 (Don't forget to remove `.view()` after debugging)
 ```
   channel_vcf